 Examples of classes

 Construction industry standard categories (General, Site Work, Concrete, Masonry, and so on)

-For example, a farmer might create a class for each enterprise: “Corn,” “Hogs,” and “Soybeans.”
-At the end of an accounting period, the farmer could create reports for each farm enterprise.
+Product lines: For example, a farmer might create a class for each enterprise: “Corn,” “Hogs,” and “Soybeans.”

 QuickBooks: How to use classes and locations?

 Turn on class tracking (in Company Settings) under the Advanced section.

 Note: DataQlick assigns classes to the entire transaction.

 Add classes that are meaningful to your business.

 When you enter invoices, checks, credit card charges, or other transactions, assign a class to the transaction (or detail lines of the transaction).

 Create reports by class.